Home » Search results for 'cultivate a book'

 Search Results for: cultivate a book

-Come join a tribe of local writers and dreamers who are making space for a creative life!
+Meet local writers and dreamers who are making space for a creative life!

 Do you have a dream to write a book?
 This is the time and place to have tea with your dream.
-Squeeze a lime, pour some San Pelligrino Water in a glass and gather with a group of others called to write and declare a book.
+Squeeze a lime, pour some San Pelligrino Water in a glass, and gather with a group of others called to write and declare a book.

-This is a retreat where your seed of an idea is planted, nourished and encouraged to grow.
+This is a retreat where your seed of an idea is planted, nourished, and encouraged to grow.
 Practice creative courage and share the words you have written, the plans you are devising to bring a book into the world.

 Like soil, water, and sun, every book requires a writer to nurture its growth: creation, platform, and publication.
 Many writers tackle each set of tasks in a linear fashion.
 But to grow a garden we understand we need to combine the efforts of sun, soil, and water.
 Same with writing a book.
 Learn to develop a personal strategy that feels actionable and joyful to work.
-All attendees will get space to share, reflect and the tools to make progress.
+All attendees will get space to share, reflect, and the tools to make progress.